 Room and Board Arrangements:

 Students may arrange to receive academic credit through their university.
-The material in this course will occupy approximately 2-3 hours each day.
 Students who have received credit in the past have arranged an independent study with their program.
 The field school director is available to discuss requirements with students’ advisors.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.